Skip to main content

 active

 What distinguishes Kawakubo from nearly every other designer working at the highest level is her refusal to repeat herself.
-Each Comme des Garçons collection begins, by her account, from a place of not knowing.
-The Spring/Summer 1997 “Body Meets Dress, Dress Meets Body” collection — the so-called Lumps collection — distorted the silhouette with padded protrusions that made garments appear to have tumors or pregnancies.
+Each Comme des Garcons collection begins, by her account, from a place of not knowing — a deliberate emptying of accumulated wisdom that would terrify any designer less committed to the principle that fashion must perpetually unsettle.
+The Spring/Summer 1997 “Body Meets Dress, Dress Meets Body” collection — the so-called Lumps and Bumps collection — distorted the silhouette with padded protrusions placed at the back, the hips, the shoulders, locations that bore no relationship to conventional ideas of enhancement or flattery.
+The garments appeared to have tumors or pregnancies or extra organs.
 It was grotesque and it was beautiful and it asked a question no one else in fashion was asking: what happens when the body itself becomes unfamiliar?
-The Met’s 2017 retrospective, “Art of the In-Between,” made her only the second living designer — after Yves Saint Laurent — to receive a solo Costume Institute exhibition.
-She reportedly disliked the framing.
+The collection enraged some critics and electrified others, but what mattered was that Kawakubo, nearly three decades into her career, was still capable of genuine provocation — not the manufactured controversy of a designer seeking attention, but the authentic disruption of a mind that cannot stop interrogating its own premises.